 In small amounts, alcohol can make you fall asleep.
 But with regular use, alcohol disrupts sleep patterns and leads to insomnia.
 Fortunately, the only thing you have to do is to avoid drinking alcohol in the evening, and your body will quickly get used to falling asleep in its natural way.
 We have also dwelled on the ways alcohol influences your nervous system in our dedicated article – you are welcome to check it.

 Using gadgets or the TV before bed reduces sleep quantity and irritates the nervous system.
 Therefore, turn off gadgets two hours before bedtime.
-After all, beating chronic insomnia is more important than knowing all the news and social media updates.
+After all, beating insomnia is more important than knowing all the news and social media updates.

 Work in a Bed